Code-Institute-Submissions/MS1-Bere-Cu-Miere/README.md

 __When deploying Bere Gloria using GitHub Pages be sure to follow these steps:__

-1. Navigate to '/Magnuson95/MS1-Bere_Cu_Miere' or alternatively click here.
+1. Navigate to '/Magnuson95/MS1-Bere_Cu_Miere' or alternatively click
 2. In the top navigation click on 'settings'.
 3. Scroll down to the GitHub Pages area.
 4. Select 'Master Branch' from the 'Source' dropdown menu.